 Your business is the main player for all of these transactions.
 If you’re operating as a brick-and-mortar retailer, then the majority of your sales will be going through your POS terminal.
 On the other hand, if you’re an e-commerce business, then your online payment platform will be getting all of your customers’ payment information.

-Regardless of your business type, industry, or style of operations, it’ll need to have a payment gateway of one sort or another.
+Regardless of your business type, industry, or operations, it’ll need to have a payment gateway of one sort or another.
 However, you won’t have the capability to securely process credit card payments.
 That brings us to the payment processor.

 The Payment Processor